AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result content is consistent with the video template effect, thus achieving the function of generating videos using template effects.
+It can be seen that the result content is the same as the video template effect, which also realizes the function of generating videos using template effects.

 ## Continue to Expand Video Generation Function

-If you want to extend the generated Pixverse video, you can set the parameter `action` to `extend`, and input the ID of the video to be extended.
+If you want to expand the generated Pixverse video, you can set the parameter `action` to `extend`, and input the ID of the video to be expanded.
 The video ID can be obtained based on basic usage, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/kwcdyg.png" width="500" class="m-auto"></p>

-At this point, you can see that the video ID is:
+At this time, you can see that the video ID is:

 ```
 "id": 317989274748288
 ```

 > Note that the `id` here is the ID of the generated video.
-If you do not know how to generate a video, you can refer to the basic usage mentioned above.
+If you do not know how to generate a video, you can refer to the basic usage mentioned above to generate a video.

-Next, we must fill in the lyrics and style to customize the song, specifying the following content:
+Next, we must fill in the lyrics and style to customize the generated song, and we can specify the following content:

-- action: The behavior of this video generation task, generally either normal generation `generate` or extended video `extend`.
+- action: The action of this video generation task, generally there are normal generation `generate` and extended video `extend`.
 - prompt: The prompt for this video generation.
-- video_id: The reference video ID for this extended video task.
+- video_id: The reference video ID for this expansion video task.

-An example of filling in is as follows:
+The sample input is as follows:

 <p><img src="https://cdn.acedata.cloud/hio4x5.png" width="500" class="m-auto"></p>

-After filling in, the code is automatically generated as follows:
+After filling in, the automatically generated code is as follows:

 <p><img src="https://cdn.acedata.cloud/ts5xif.png" width="500" class="m-auto"></p>

-Corresponding Python code:
+The corresponding Python code:

 ```python
 import requests